 When it comes to hiking in Serre Chevalier, the valley is diverse in both its terrain and the difficulty of its hikes.
 Take your pick between mega long distance treks through the national park or easy-going rambles on the hills just above the villages.
 Whichever way you choose to play it, the scenery is outstanding — which is most of what it’s all about, no?

 Noteworthy hikes can be reached from each of the main villages:

 There’s La Croix de Toulouse, for example, which sits just above Briancon and reaches 1996m altitude; Le Grand Aréa in La Salle Les Alpes which is a challenging 700m ascent and takes 4.5 hours; or the absolutely stunning Grand Lac hike above Le Montier-les-Bains which reaches a whopping altitude of 2440m.

 Our tip: if you’re looking to tackle a long-distance hike, check out the tours offered by local company Terres de Trek.
 We came across their flyer by chance and loved the look of their excursions — particularly the tour of the national park.

 After chatting to the local community, we can safely conclude public opinion is that Serre Chevalier has some of the best, most diverse climbs in Europe.
 In Briancon alone, there are more than 80 documented climbs!
-The local shops were selling some extremely comprehensive local climbing guides, which looked well worth the small investment.
+You can find out more about climbing in Briançon right here, but also check out the current climbing activity on The Crag.

 The mountains around Serre Chevalier are strewn with via ferrata routes (which, in case you don’t know, are basically steel cables, wooden walkways, ropes, and ladders which allow you to climb/hike/scramble along steep faces).